themikejr/neo-mikepedia/Mikepedia/Showcase.md

-# What I Implemented During LYT 10
+# What I Learned and Implemented

+## New Concepts
+- note-making & active thinking
+- navigating via links & MOCs

 ## Structure
 - *Pensees* for daily notes